R. M. Williams (company): Products

-Williams' most successful products were handcrafted riding boots.
+RM Williams' most successful products were handcrafted riding boots.
 These boots were unique when they were introduced to the market, as they consisted of a single piece of leather that was stitched at the rear of the boot (the models that featured an elastic side have been particularly popular).
 As of 2013, the R.M.
 Williams Company produced handcrafted riding boots, with the use of 70 hand processes and a single piece of leather externally (with the inside lining being made up of several pieces).

 Over recent years R.M.
 Williams has focused on becoming a luxury shoe company aimed at city-dwellers.
 R.M.
 Williams boots are often worn by Australian politicians.
 Pairs of the boots have also been given to foreign leaders by Australian prime ministers.

 R.M.
 Williams' Craftsman boots were selected as the Australian Army's standard parade boots in 2013 following a competitive tender.

 The company brand is a Texas longhorn cattle head.
 Since 2015, Hugh Jackman has been a brand ambassador for the company.